-All work-related accidents or injuries should be reported immediately to a supervisor or campus administrator.
+All work-related accidents or injuries must be reported immediately to a supervisor or campus administrator.
+Even if you do not think that you will need medical attention, you must still file a "Report of Injury" with HR.
 Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
+See Workers' Compensation Benefits, page 28 for information on use of paid leave for such absences.